 The Schuylkill Action Network (SAN) is providing racial diversity scholarships to Sojourn participants including people who identify as African American, Black, Indigenous, Hispanic, Latino/Latinx, and/or Asian & Pacific Islander.
 Participants will be chosen based on application questions displaying interest in the Schuylkill River and outdoor recreation.

-The SAN will provide racial diversity scholarships to sojourn participants including Black, Indigenous, Hispanic, Latinx, and/or Asian & Pacific Islanders.
-Participants will be chosen based off of application questions displaying interest in the Schuylkill River and connection to the environment.
-Scholarships will include covering registration and kayak rental costs for however many days the participant is interested in.
-This scholarship aligns with the SAN's values and mission that the Schuylkill River, clean water, and outdoor recreation is for all, and to prioritize connecting underrepresented or underestimated communities to the Schuylkill River.
-The application deadline is JULY 1, 2021.
-CLICK HERE TO FILL OUT THE APPLICATION.
+Scholarships will include costs for Sojourn registration fees and kayak rental (includes paddle, life jacket, dry bag) for a participant, and a friend for however many days of the Sojourn the applicant is available/interested in participating.
+This scholarship aligns with the SAN's values and mission that the Schuylkill River, clean water, and outdoor recreation is for all, and to prioritize connecting underrepresented or systematically excluded communities to the Schuylkill River.

-Contact Erica Rossetti, Schuylkill Action Network Coordinator, at ERossetti@DelawareEstuary.org.
+Contact Meghan Rogalus, Schuylkill Action Network Manager, at firstname.lastname@example.org

 2019 Sojourn Steward: Julia Aguilar